chidiwilliams/buzz/docs/docs/faq.md

    Model size to use will depend on your hardware and use case.
 Smaller models will work faster but will have more inaccuracies.
 Larger models will be more accurate but will require more powerful hardware or longer time to transcribe.

    When choosing among large models consider the following.
 "Large" is the first released older model, "Large-V2" is later updated model with better accuracy, for some languages considered the most robust and stable.
 "Large-V3" is the latest model with the best accuracy in many cases, but some times can hallucinate or invent words that were never in the audio.
 The only sure way to know what model best suits your needs is to test them all in your language.

+4. **How to get GPU acceleration for faster transcription?**

+   On Linux GPU acceleration is supported out of the box on Nvidia GPUs with [CUDA installed](https://developer.nvidia.com/cuda-downloads).

+   On Windows see [this note](https://github.com/chidiwilliams/buzz/blob/main/CONTRIBUTING.md#gpu-support) on enabling CUDA GPU support.